 The state imposes a number of taxes and fees on insurance companies.
 Foreign companies (those not incorporated in Illinois) pay a privilege tax.
 All companies writing fire or fire-related policies, including domestic companies, pay a fire marshal's tax.
-Insurance brokers writing nonstandard policies (such as coverage for amusement parks) with companies not licensed to do business in Illinois pay a surplus line producer's tax.
+Insurance brokers writing nonstandard policies (such as coverage for amusement parks) of companies not licensed to do business in Illinois pay a surplus line producer's tax.
 "Industrial insureds" that buy insurance from unauthorized insurers also pay the surplus line producer's tax and the fire marshal's tax.
 Administered by Department of Insurance.
 (215 ILCS 5/408 to 5/416 and 5/445; 425 ILCS 25/12)

 Various fees are also imposed on the activities of insurance companies.
-The fee bringing the most revenue is based on amounts of life insurance that domestic companies have in force in the state.
+The fee collecting the most revenue is based on amounts of life insurance that domestic companies have in force in the state.

 - 1. Privilege tax on insurers and HMOs: - (a) 0.4% of net taxable written premiums for accident and health insurance. - (b) 0.5% of net taxable written premiums for all other types of insurance. - 2.
 Fire marshal's tax: 1% of premiums on fire or fire-related insurance policies. - 3.
 Surplus line producer's tax: 3.5% of gross insurance premiums from policies issued in Illinois.
-This tax, and the fire marshal's tax, are also levied on "industrial insureds" (businesses meeting minimum requirements for size or annual revenues) that buy insurance from insurers not authorized to do business in Illinois. - 4.
+"Industrial insureds" (businesses meeting minimum requirements for size or annual revenues) that buy insurance from insurers not authorized to do business in Illinois pay 0.5% of gross premiums, plus the fire marshal's tax. - 4.
 Workers' Compensation Commission Operations Fund Surcharge: 1.01% of direct written premiums for workers' compensation liability insurance. - 5.
 Numerous other fees on particular types of insurance activities.